lo-th/phy/README.md

 ## Usage

-Phy have three main function add, remove and update.<br>
+Phy main function is : add, remove and update.<br>
 You can see and edit demo code directlly on <a href="https://lo-th.github.io/phy/">webpage</a>

 ## Todo